How to Become an Apprentice on an Offshore Oil Rig

 Find out how to become an apprentice on an offshore oil rig.
 Research the training requirements and learn about the experience you need to advance your career as an apprentice on an offshore oil rig.

 Apprentices working on offshore oil rigs may perform a variety of entry-level work learned through on-the-job training.
-Individuals interested in these types of positions, which include general laborers known as roustabouts and rotary-driller helpers known as roughnecks, may seek training at via community colleges and industry associations.
+Individuals interested in these types of positions, which include general laborers known as roustabouts and rotary-driller helpers known as roughnecks, work in remote locations away from others in challenging living conditions, putting in long hours and performing physically challenging tasks.

 |Degree Level||High school diploma preferred but not required*|